 Use the public internet or a VPN is not rocket science if we talk about dedicated connection you will need to find a provider that connect your remote locations to your cloud datacenters, depend of that location you will have more or less options and prizes.
 If we pretend also to has dedicated connectivity with one or more of the big 4 providers, then you will need in addition a dedicated link to one of the PoC of those providers.

 Big CSPs not always run their own facilities (remember simplicity principle), in many occasions they're collocated in specialized providers liker Equinix, Digital Realty, etc..
-If you collocate your cloud in one of those providers, then can user the provider backbone to reach other regions or other CSPs collocated in the same region.
+If you collocate your cloud or provide easy access to one of those providers, then the provider backbone can be used to reach other regions or other CSPs collocated in the same region.

 Deal with complexity

-If you need a service you can't provide, maybe the cost of consume it from a external provider will be smaller than the cost and effort needed to run it yourself.
+If you need a service you can't provide (or even if you can), maybe the cost of consume it from a external provider will be smaller than the cost and effort needed to run it yourself.

 Multicloud ready